Robust direction-dependent gain-calibration of beam-modelling errors far from the target field: Direction-dependent gain-calibration outside the main beam lobe

 \subsection{Robust spectral regularisation}

 As an alternative to the current form of spectral regularisation, we propose a modified version of the Gaussian-smoothing algorithm that naturally fits in the current approach through reweighting the regulariser.
 Effectively, this reweighting scheme changes the spectral smoothness assumption; without reweighting, the assumption is that the gains are smooth in frequency.
 However, with the reweighted regulariser, we assume that the beam \textit{response} (i.e. the product of the gain and the calibration beam) is a smooth function of frequency.
-This is a more accurate assumption, because the true beam has shallower nulls than the calibration beam (e.g. due to element-gain variations and mutual coupling).
+This is a more accurate assumption, because the true beam has shallower nulls than the calibration beam, due to variations within the station that break its symmetry.
+In our simulations, these variations consist of switched-off elements.
+In general, intra-station variations occur due to a multitude of additional reasons, such as element-gain variations or variations in mutual coupling between antennas at the centre or the edge of a station \citep{elder_investigating_2024}.

 Concretely, we propose a new set of weights given by the old weights and the calibration model, i.e.